web-warrior/Vite-React-JSX-SWC-ToDo-Demo/README.md

 # This ToDo List demo was built with the vite-plugin-react-swc plugin

+You can view a hosted version of this demo at: https://eye-4design.org/vite-react-todo-demo/

 SWC, "Speedy Web Compiler" builds faster than Babel

 To run in dev mode use:

 $ npm run dev

 To compile a production build use (although, this demo "as is" is not intended for production use):

 $ npm run build

 ### This ToDo List demo was created by Jenny McClaine and as an exercise in a small set of responsive IU and interactive form functionality